Graves (wine region): Wine styles

 As with Médoc, Cabernet Sauvignon is the predominant grape, but a somewhat greater proportion of Merlot is typically used in the blend, with smaller amounts of Cabernet Franc, Petit Verdot and Malbec.
 The dry white wines are a blend of Sauvignon blanc and Sémillon.

 A well-known sweet white dessert wine is made in the commune of Sauternes, which is located in the southeast corner of the Graves region.

 Appellations in Graves

 The Graves subregion contains the following Appellations d'origine contrôlées (AOCs).

 Graves AOC

 Graves AOC is the basic appellation of the Graves subregion, and can be used for both red and dry white wine.
 3100 ha of vineyards were dedicated to this appellation in 2004.

 Graves Supérieures AOC

-Graves Superieur AOC is an appellation for sweet white wine covering the same area as Graves AOC.
+Graves Supérieures AOC is an appellation for sweet white wine covering the same area as Graves AOC.
 The wines are generally considered as simpler than those of Cérons AOC.
 About 500 ha of vineyards were dedicated to the production of Graves Supérieures in 2004.